 | Water storage | Large reservoirs cut into the Rock |

-General Eisenhower used the Gibraltar tunnels as headquarters when planning Operation Torch, the Allied landings in North Africa in 1942.
-This is not a minor footnote: decisions made underground in Gibraltar helped shape the course of the war in North Africa and subsequent operations in Italy and southern Europe.
+General Eisenhower used Gibraltar's tunnels as headquarters when planning Operation Torch, the Allied landings in North Africa in November 1942.
+This is not a minor footnote: decisions made underground in Gibraltar helped shape the course of the war in North Africa and the subsequent campaigns in Italy and southern Europe.

 Visiting Both Systems: Practical Information

 Both tunnel systems maintain a consistent temperature of around 18 to 20 degrees Celsius year-round.
-In summer this is a genuine relief.
-Bring a layer if you are sensitive to cool air, particularly if you are spending significant time inside.
+In summer this is a genuine relief from the heat outside on the Rock.
+Bring a light layer if you are sensitive to cool air, particularly if you plan to spend time in the deeper sections of the WWII complex.

 Guided Tours vs Self-Guided

-Self-guided entry with information boards is the standard experience.
-Guided tours are available and add considerably more context to both systems.
-The WWII tunnels in particular benefit from a guide: the sheer scale of the engineering and the operational history requires explanation to fully appreciate what you are looking at.
+Self-guided entry with information boards is the standard experience for both systems.
+Guided tours are available and add considerably more context, particularly for the WWII tunnels where the scale of the engineering and the operational history need explanation to fully appreciate what you are looking at.

-Gibraltar has licensed tourist guides who run Upper Rock tours including the tunnels.
+Gibraltar has licensed tourist guides who run Upper Rock tours including both tunnel systems.
 These can be booked through hotels or the Gibraltar Tourist Board.
-Prices vary but a full Upper Rock guided tour typically runs around £30 to £50 per person including entry fees.
+Public listings suggest full Upper Rock guided tours typically run around £30 to £50 per person including entry fees, though rates vary by operator and group size.

 The Bottom Line

-The tunnels are one of the genuinely best things to do in Gibraltar, and consistently underrated compared to the cable car and monkey viewing that dominate tourist content.
-The Great Siege Tunnels are a remarkable piece of 18th century military engineering.
-The WWII tunnels are something else: 55 kilometres of underground infrastructure built in wartime, used for decisions that affected the outcome of the war.
+The tunnels are one of the genuinely best things to do in Gibraltar, and consistently underrated next to the Barbary macaques and summit views that dominate tourist content.
+The Great Siege Tunnels are a remarkable piece of 18th-century military engineering, hand-carved under fire starting on 25 May 1782.
+The WWII tunnels are something else entirely: 55 kilometres of underground infrastructure built in wartime, used by Eisenhower to plan operations that shaped the outcome of the war in Europe.
 Both deserve more than a quick walk-through.

 Frequently Asked Questions